 The Gospel is God’s good news for man.
 It is the power of God to save everyone (Romans 1:16), and that salvation is more than just a passage to heaven.
 The Gospel delivers and heals the whole man.

-The Gospel has power, and it stirs faith in those who hear it (Romans 10:17).
+The Gospel is all-powerful, and it stirs faith in those who hear it (Romans 10:17).
 When you hear the Gospel, it draws you into a relationship with Jesus.
 It draws you into the goodness of the love of God.
 It encourages you and sets you free from the lies of the enemy.
 It breaks through the bondage of sin, sickness, fear, torment, oppression, and shame.
 Evil dies in its truth, and your needs are met in its power.
-The Gospel sets the captive free.
+The Gospel sets you free.

-Anyone who calls on the name of the Lord will be saved (Romans 10:13).
+“Everyone who calls on the name of the Lord will be saved” (Romans 10:13).
 The word here for salvation is the Greek word “soteria.”
 Its meaning includes salvation, health, and deliverance.
 Whenever Jesus preached the Word, miracles of healing and deliverance followed.
 It is the same today.
 When the Gospel is preached, salvation in all its fullness is received.

 Forgiveness, healing, and deliverance are signs that follow the Word of God being spoken (Mark 16:17-18).
 These are all part of the goodness of God.
 When you hear the pure, unmodified Gospel of God’s grace, you know it.
 Its power changes you.
 Forgiven, healed, delivered, and lacking nothing—you are made new and whole in the love of God (2 Corinthians 5:17).

 Do you want to receive the wholeness the Gospel has for you?
 Respond in the same way you asked Jesus into your heart—by faith.
-Healing begins by hearing the Word and allowing it to convince you of the depth, height, width, and length of God’s compassionate love for you (Ephesians 3:18).
+Healing begins by hearing the Word and allowing it to convince you of the depth, height, width, and length of God’s love for you (Ephesians 3:18).
 The Word and faith work together to build confident hope.
-You receive healing by believing.
+You receive by believing the Word.